Lesson Special - Up to 20% OFF! Get Started Now with a Risk-Free Trial!

 2016 - 25 Year Award: Colorado Music Educators Association

-I have taught Elem./Secondary Music for 28 yrs in IA & CO.
-During this same time, I started teaching private piano lessons a year prior - so 29 years.
+I taught Elem./Secondary Music for 30 years in IA and CO.
+As of this writing, I have been teaching private piano lessons for 35 years.
 I also served as Colorado (CMEA) State Chair of Elem.
 General Music and directed award-winning children's choirs, even piloting and hosting various regional honor choral music festivals along the way.
-I am church organist at St. John's Episcopal Church - New Castle and First United Methodist Church - Glenwood Springs, Colorado.
-I play piano at various venues across the state of Colorado and the country, have recorded 6 cd's of piano music and love giving lessons to students who are excited to learn.
+I am a church Director of Music at Allenspark Community Church in Allenspark, Colorado.
+I play piano at various venues across the state of Colorado and the country, have recorded 6 cd's of piano music, and love giving lessons to students who are excited to learn.

-I started teaching private piano 1991 and have taught over 200 private students since starting.
+I started teaching private piano in 1991 and have trained over 200 private students since starting.
 I have taught K-12 music in public schools since 1991.
-My student ages have run from 3 to 66+.
-As I am retiring at the end of this present school year, I am expanding my times available for private students - piano, keyboard, ukulele, guitar and all brass instruments are welcome.
+My students' ages have ranged from 3 to 66+.
+As I am fully retired from the public school music classroom, I have expanded my times available for private students - piano, keyboard, ukulele, guitar, and all brass instruments are welcome.
 My curriculum spans many styles of music, based on the needs and desires of the student, but also preparing the student for musicianship in any situation.
+My instruction includes a well-rounded mix of technique, theory, and literature.
+I have also recently entered the world of online teaching, opening up the opportunity to teach students outside of my immediate area.

-Whatever instrument private studies we are working on, a balanced approach of performance, literature, theory and technique is studied.
+Whatever instrument private studies we are working on, a balanced approach of performance, literature, theory, and technique are studied.
 Once the groundwork is established, we even work through composition on their chosen instrument.
 Students work at their own pace.
-I have some students who move quite swiftly through their levels and that is great.
-Others may need more time and that is fine.
+I have some students who move quite swiftly through their levels, and that is great.
+Others may need more time, and that is fine.
 I do find that students who utilize regular and purposeful home practice will tend to get through levels a fair amount quicker.
+Most recently, my younger through intermediate learners have been using the Faber Method, which is a very comfortable fit for most students.
+We are always analyzing along the way to be sure our curriculum is a good fit, and adjust if necessary.

 Jeff loves teaching music, and about music.
 It allows him to see music through a fresh, young set of eyes.
 Private lessons allow teacher and student to connect and really focus and fine tune the student's goals and abilities in a manner which makes forward progress possible.
 Finding what makes each individual student click allows us to tailor the approach to a more efficient path toward their success.
 While a basic approach of literature, theory, performance and technique is utilized, it is helpful to collaborate on developing together a satisfactory goal and pathway to get there.
 Understanding the importance of practice is a key element in student progress as well.